LostArtefacts/TRX/CONTRIBUTING.md

 We keep a changelog in `CHANGELOG.md`.
 Anything other than an internal change or refactor needs an entry there.
 Furthermore, new features and OG bugfixes should be documented in README as well.
+If your change modifies gameflow behavior, make sure to update `GAMEFLOW.md` as appropriate.

 ## Commit scope